 There are pros and cons to singling – as with anything.

 We can help you make the decision to single or not.
-We typically single into the “mid plus six inches” axle position, but depending on the cargo carrying requirements this position can vary.
-We have singled many, many trucks successfully and can do yours as well, if you decide that is the proper direction for your project.
-You can bring us your existing truck, or we can find a truck for you.
+We typically single into the “mid-plus six inches” axle position, which is 99″ back of cab, but depending on the cargo carrying requirements this position can vary.
+We have singled many, many trucks successfully and can do yours as well if you decide that is the proper direction for your project.

 Pro’s of Singling